MicrosoftDocs/quantum-docs-pr/articles/resources/glossary.md

 ## Partial application

 Calling a [function](xref:microsoft.quantum.glossary#function) or [operation](xref:microsoft.quantum.glossary#operation) without all the required inputs.
 This returns a new [callable](xref:microsoft.quantum.glossary#callable) that only needs the missing parameters (indicated by an underscore) to be supplied during a future application.
-For more information, see the documentation on the [Q# language](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language#q-language).
+For more information, see [Partial application](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/3_Expressions/PartialApplication.md).

 ## Pauli operators